Inquiring-Nomad/rfm-cluster/README.md

 Monetary (M) as total money spent: How many $$ (or whatever is your currency of calculation) has this customer spent?
 Again limit to last two years – or take all time.
 Simply total up the money from all transactions to get the M value.

 Dataset from Kaggle, found at : _https://www.kaggle.com/vijayuv/onlineretail_

+Pandas Profiling (https://github.com/pandas-profiling/pandas-profiling) is used for Exploratory Data Analysis.

+The plots are saved as rfm-eda.html

+Autoviz (https://pypi.org/project/autoviz/) is used to visualise the dataset.